ErinMorelli/em-media-handler/docs/index.rst

 If you run into any problems, please `report an issue`_ in the github issue tracker.

-To stay up-to-date on project releases, pleae join `our mailing list`_.
+To stay up-to-date on project releases, please join `our mailing list`_.

 .. _EM Media Handler: http://erinmorelli.com/projects/em-media-handler/
 .. _our mailing list: http://eepurl.com/5nP1L